-A specialized group dedicated to identifying, tracking, and indexing sellers and threat actors that target the retail and hospitality industries.
+This is a specialized group dedicated to identifying, tracking, and indexing sellers and threat actors that target the retail and hospitality industries.
 Working at an elevated TLP level with stricter guidelines, the group may share more sensitive internal data, with the goal of making intelligence actionable for organizations.

-Identity & Access Management
+Identity & Access Management (IAM)

-Third-Party Risk Management
+Third-Party Risk Management (TPRM)

 Crowdstrike Falcon EDR

-A place for users of the Crowdstrike Falcon EDR tool to ask each other questions, discuss use cases, and share best practices.
+This group offers a place for users of the Crowdstrike Falcon EDR tool to ask each other questions, discuss use cases, and share best practices.

 The SOAR (Security Orchestration, Automation, and Response) Users’ Group provides a forum for members to learn how others are effectively using software solutions and tools to streamline and automate security operations.